, Step by step

-A dish steeped in history, not to mention a wide variety of ingredients, textures and flavours.
+A dish steeped in history, not to mention a wide variety of ingredients, textures, and flavors.

 Method